Tornado expert Gary Conte joined a Weather Watch bulletin board from September 5-24, 2003.

 Student: Can tornadoes happen anywhere?
 If so, how you don't hear about tornadoes in the mountains or in big cities like New York or San Francisco?

-Gary Conte: Hi.
-YES, if the "right" weather ingredients come together, tornadoes can and do form anywhere.
+Gary Conte: Yes, if the "right" weather ingredients come together, tornadoes can and do form anywhere.

 Here are a few examples: